JStarL/the-moo-deng-fuzzer/writeup.md

 }
 ```

+There are six identical dictionaries storing the statistics for the five different file types, along with one unified statistics.

 These values are then used to compare the number of crashes to the number of attempts made by the fuzzer, yielding the current hit rate.

 Every time we successfully find a valid crash due to vulnerability, we will put this fuzzer success rate on the stdout so that user can follow the track of the process.